PKU-Alignment/align-anything/README.md

 - **[Future]** ⚡️⚡️⚡️ We will integrate more cutting-edge MLLMs into our framework and develop our VLA part.
 Stay tuned!

+- **[2025.11.11]** 🛠️🛠️🛠️ We integrate the **eval-anything** evaluation framework into the main repository as a dedicated project for large-scale evaluation of any-to-any models.
+Check out [eval-anything](./projects/eval-anything) for more details.

 - **[2025.04.14]** 📜📜📜 We release the tutorial on SFT training for `text-image-to-text` models.
 Check out the [cookbook_en](./cookbooks/en/text_image_to_text_sft.ipynb) (for English) and [cookbook_zh](./cookbooks/zh/text_image_to_text_sft.ipynb) (for Chinese).

 - **[2025.04.07]** 🥳🥳🥳 Align-Anything now serves as the homework platform for the PKU course [Large Language Models Basics and Alignment](https://pku-llm.ai/), supporting on both Nvidia GPU and Huawei Ascend NPU.
 The corresponding tutorial will be released soon!